You can measure the success of your Facebook Ads performance by adding the Facebook Pixel (also known as the Meta Pixel) to your website.

 Note: The footer is the best place to insert sitewide embed codes as it inserts it on all of your pages, however, these embed codes can also be placed on individual pages.

-- Once in the Footer, select the green (+) button.
+- Once in the Footer, select one of the green (+) buttons, then select HTML from the options that appear.

 - Select the green Publish button to make the change live to your site.